zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.62/share.md

 static share(content, options)
 ```

-打开一个对话框来共享文本内容。
+Open a dialog to share text content.

-在 iOS 中，返回一个 Promise，最终会解析为一个对象，包含有`action`和`activityType`两个属性。如果用户取消对话框，则 Promise 仍将被解析，最终返回的`action`属性会是`Share.dismissedAction`，而其他属性为 undefined。Note that some share options will not appear or work on the iOS simulator.
+In iOS, returns a Promise which will be invoked with an object containing `action` and `activityType`.
+If the user dismissed the dialog, the Promise will still be resolved with action being `Share.dismissedAction` and all the other keys being undefined.
+Note that some share options will not appear or work on the iOS simulator.

-在 Android 中同样返回一个 Promise，但返回的`action`始终为`Share.sharedAction`。
+In Android, returns a Promise which will always be resolved with action being `Share.sharedAction`.

 ### Content

-- `message` - 要分享的消息
+- `message` - a message to share
-- `title` - 消息的标题

 #### iOS

-- `url` - 要分享的网址
+- `url` - an URL to share

-至少需要一个 URL 和消息。
+At least one of URL and message is required.

 #### Android